cyborg159/robo_spider/README.md

 This repository is used to store the versions of my project.
 I build a hexagon - a robo spider and here are my my codes.
 This project is just for educational purposes.
+Do NOT use this code for: commercial purposes or mass application without my permission.

 ------------------------
 TECHNICAL INFORMATION